 Cardiac Dimensions, Inc. is a medical device company focused on developing minimally invasive treatments for heart failure and associated cardiovascular conditions.
 The company is known for its Carillon Mitral Contour System, a permanent implant designed to treat functional mitral regurgitation through a non-surgical, catheter-based approach that reshapes the mitral valve and reduces regurgitation.
 Established in 2000, Cardiac Dimensions is headquartered in Kirkland, Washington, with additional operations in Sydney, Australia, and Offenbach, Germany.

-Aurinia Pharmaceuticals Inc. is a clinical-stage biopharmaceutical company based in Victoria, Canada, focused on developing and commercializing therapies for serious diseases with high unmet medical needs.
-The company is engaged in the development of voclosporin, an investigational drug aimed at treating lupus nephritis, focal segmental glomerulosclerosis, and dry eye syndrome.
-Aurinia's primary market for its products is the United States, with ongoing efforts to address the needs of targeted patient populations suffering from these conditions.
+Aurinia Pharmaceuticals Inc. is a clinical stage biopharmaceutical company headquartered in Victoria, Canada, focused on developing and commercializing therapies for serious diseases with significant unmet medical needs.
+The company is primarily engaged in the development of voclosporin, an investigational drug aimed at treating lupus nephritis, dry eye syndrome, and focal segmental glomerulosclerosis.
+Aurinia's efforts are concentrated on targeted patient populations in the United States and China, where it seeks to provide innovative solutions for conditions that currently lack effective treatments.

 Aptose Biosciences